 • Using a hand mixer or stand mixer with a paddle attachment, beat the unsalted butter on medium-high speed.

-6 tablespoon Unsalted Butter
+6 tbsp Unsalted Butter

 • Switching the speed to low, alternate adding in the sifted powdered sugar and half and half a little at a time until completely blended.